 There’s a lot of good that comes from participating in conversations on social media.
 While Twitter is fun, I still prefer Facebook.
 Maybe because I have all of my family and friends on Facebook but just a few on Twitter.
 For example, the good conversation I had one day with a friend’s friend (FF) went something like this.

 Me → I’ve never voted for a Republican and never will.

 FF → You’re an idiot just voting for anyone simply because they are a democrat.
 Any criminal, sleeaze is good for you as long as they’re democrat!
 You’re an idiot.

 This short conversation got no reply from me because I had to think about the best way to answer.
-On Twitter you cannot give a long reply because the program only allows 140 characters and the page is fluid with conversations making multiple entries impossible since by the time you’ve completed your reply the conversation has already moved on.
-This leaves your comments disconnected and sort of, lame.
+On Twitter you cannot give a long reply because the program only allows 140 characters and the page is fluid with conversations making multiple entries impossible; since by the time you’ve completed your reply the conversation has already moved on.
+This leaves your comments disconnected and sort of lame.
 With Facebook, I can reply directly to an individual and engage in long paragraphs in a back-and-forth dialogue.
 Even though you can type a book-long reply on Facebook, there is little chance anyone has time to read more than a few sentences.
 So, and in this case, I wanted to reply well.
-Instead of a reply, I found the reasoning behind my voting strategy sent me on a long self examination of this decision I had made many years before.
+Instead of a reply, I found thinking about my reasoning behind my voting strategy sent me on a long self examination of this decision I had made many years before.

 My mother and stepfather (deceased) who hate people and have acceptance for only one religion live in one of the red, isolated, counties.
 I naturally moved and lived in the largest cities and have spent most of my life learning about all ideologies for government, religion, humanitarianism, science, technology, and most of all I am on a quest for knowledge.
 Ever the objectivist, me.